Anomalous dimensions of monopole operators in scalar QED$_3$ with Chern-Simons term: Conclusion

 \subsection{Acknowledgments}

-I thank Ofer Aharony, Silviu Pufu, Mark Mezei, Luca Iliesiu, and Nathan Agmon for helpful discussions, and Ofer Aharony for reviewing the draft.
+I thank Ofer Aharony, Silviu Pufu, Mark Mezei, Luca Iliesiu, and Nathan Agmon for helpful discussions, Ofer Aharony for reviewing the draft, and Eric Dupuis and William Witczak-Krempa for pointing out an error in the original version.
 I am supported by the Zuckerman STEM Leadership Fellowship.